jonesdevelopment/sonar/README.md

 * Analyzes if the player is sending the necessary packets.
 * Analyzes if the player is sending legitimate packets.
 * Checks if the player is obeying client gravity.
+* Checks if the player is colliding with blocks correctly.

-Fallback also protects from huge spam bot attacks since it queues the incoming connections, therefore making it technically impossible to have a ton of bots join the server at the same time.
+Fallback also protects from huge spambot attacks since it queues the incoming connections, therefore making it technically impossible to have a ton of bots join the server at the same time.

 ## False positives